Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 </tbody>
 </table> <br>

-<p> Under the "Environments" tab, there are a few more settings (Figure ?). </p> <br>
+<p> Under the "Environments" tab, there are a few more settings (Figure 7). </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/xvynuS6.jpeg" alt="Environments" style="width:100%;max-width:625px">
 <figcaption> Figure 7.
 Looking at the Environment Settings of the Create Raster from LAS Dataset Tool     </figcaption>
 </figure> <br>

-<p> "Output Coordinates", "Raster Analysis", and "Geodatabase" are fairly straightforward, as they refer to the output coordinate system of the raster, how the rasters inputs and snap size should be considered, and whether there is a specific geodatabase configuration keyword.
-Pay particular attention to the "Raster Storage" parameter heading, as this will affect he appearance of the raster dataset.
+<p> "Output Coordinates", "Raster Analysis", and "Geodatabase" are straightforward parameters, as they refer to the output coordinate system of the raster, how the rasters inputs and snap size should be considered, and whether there is a specific geodatabase configuration keyword.
+Pay particular attention to the "Raster Storage" parameter heading, as this will affect the appearance of the raster dataset.
 The "Pyramid" option is checked by default: building pyramids may expedite the drawing speed of the raster dataset.
 Pyramids are essentially down-sampled versions of the raster dataset, which can then be displayed quicker on ArcGIS Pro.
 If the user zooms in, the details from the original raster will appear.
 This is useful for large rasters that would otherwise take a long time to display since ArcGIS does not need to load every detail at once.   </p> <br>

 <p> Specific "Pyramid levels" can also be input.
 If the field is left empty, then all pyramids will be built.
-If a specific number is input, then that specific number of pyramisd will be built.
+If a specific number is input, then that specific number of pyramids will be built.
 Below "Pyramid levels" is the option to "Skip first", which by default is unchecked -- this would skip building the first pyramid level of the raster.     </p> <br>

 <p> The "Resampling Techniques" are described in Table 7 below.
 This affects how the values of neighboring cells are used to assign a value to the output raster cell.  </p> <br>